Feyerabend/bb/workbook/projects/ch07/ps/ps/PS.md

-Here’s an outline of key functions for each module, focusing on their roles in a PostScript interpreter and rasterizer.
+Here's an outline of key functions for each module, focusing on their roles in a PostScript interpreter and rasterizer.
 This outline is based on the suggested structure and splits functionality to keep each module manageable.

 1. Interpreter Module

-lexer.py
+`lexer.py`

 Handles breaking down the PostScript code into tokens.